Theft Attorney in Colorado Springs

 How Does a Theft Conviction Affect My Everyday Life?

-No matter the level of the theft charge you are facing, few charges can lead to more unexpected repercussions than a theft charge.
+No matter the level of the theft offense that you are facing, few charges can lead to more unexpected repercussions than a theft charge.
 Most jobs require trustworthy employees that employers can trust are not going to steal from them.
 However, if you have a theft charge of any level on your record, current and potential future employers will always wonder if they can trust you.
-In fact, there are several industries, including banking and financial services, in which any level of a theft conviction will likely forever keep you from working in that industry.
-Additionally, if you are facing a felony charge, a felony conviction can have life-long consequences, affecting everything from your ability to vote in many states to your ability to possess a firearm.
+In fact, there are several industries, including banking and financial services, in which any level of a theft conviction, even something as simple as shoplifting, will likely forever keep you from working in that industry.
+Additionally, if you are facing a felony charge, such as burglary or robbery, a felony conviction can have life-long consequences, affecting everything from your ability to vote in many states to your ability to possess a firearm.

 What Can I Do?

-Whether you are charged with municipal theft, misdemeanor theft, or felony theft, you need to take the charge seriously and talk to an experienced Colorado Springs theft defense attorney as soon as possible.
+Whether you are facing municipal , petty theft, misdemeanor or felony theft charges, you need to take the charge seriously and talk to an experienced Colorado Springs criminal defense attorney as soon as possible.
 If convicted of these charges, you can face serious penalties and life consequences.
-A knowledgeable and experienced criminal attorney can analyze the facts of your particular case for law enforcement mistakes, potential motions issues, factual strengths and weaknesses, and mitigating factors to use during negotiations with the prosecution.
+A knowledgeable and experienced criminal attorney can analyze the facts of your particular case for law enforcement mistakes, potential motions issues, factual strengths and weaknesses, and mitigating factors to use during negotiations with the prosecution, and if needed at trial.